 The easiest way to use paymasters is with the userop.js library to call the Paymaster RPC Methods.
 As a UserOperation is built using

 verifyingPaymaster middleware can be used to retrieve the

 paymasterAndData and required gas limits.
 See the verifyingPaymaster function for more details and the examples repository for an implementation.

-Paymasters are included by default in the Developer and Enterprise Plans.
+Paymasters are included by default in the Developer, Startup, and Enterprise Plans.
 This can be enabled on the billing page in the Stackup dashboard.

 Updated about 1 month ago